risingwavelabs/risingwave/README.md

 ## Why RisingWave for stream processing?
-RisingWave adaptly tackles some of the most challenging problems in stream processing.
-Compared to existing stream processing systems like Apache Flink, Apache Spark Streaming, and KsqlDB, RisingWave shines through with the following key features:
+RisingWave adaptly addresses some of the most challenging problems in stream processing.
+Compared to existing stream processing systems like Apache Flink, Apache Spark Streaming, and KsqlDB, RisingWave stands out in two primary dimensions: simplicity and efficiency, thanks to its **cloud-native architectual design**.
+### Simplicity
-* **Easy to learn**
+* **Simple to learn**
   * RisingWave speaks PostgreSQL-style SQL, enabling users to dive into stream processing in much the same way as operating a PostgreSQL database.
+* **Simple to verify correctness**
+  * RisingWave persists results in materialized views and allow users to break down complex stream computation programs into stacked materialized views, simplifying program development and result verification.
+* **Simple to maintain and operate**
+  * RisingWave abstracts away unnecessary low-level details, allowing users to concentrate solely on SQL code-level issues.
+* **Simple to integrate**
+  * With integrations to a diverse range of cloud systems and the PostgreSQL ecosystem, RisingWave boasts a rich and expansive ecosystem, making it straightforward to incorporate into existing infrastructures.

+### Efficiency
 * **Highly efficient in multi-stream joins**
   * RisingWave has made significant optimizations for multiple stream join scenarios.
 Users can easily join 10-20 streams (or more) efficiently in a production environment.
 * **High resource utilization**